UFC Fight Night: Dillashaw vs Cruz: Predictions & Analysis

 A few statistical edges stand out.
 Rosa throws significantly more leather — a 2.2 sig. strike per minute gap.
 Rosa is far more active with takedowns, averaging 4.0 more per 15 minutes.
 Bochniak has tighter striking defense, making opponents miss more often.

 The Pick: Charles Rosa over Kyle Bochniak.
-This is essentially a pick'em.
-The model nudges toward Rosa at 53%, but there's almost nothing separating these two.
-The market implies 69% for Rosa, but our model sees only 53%.
-That 16-point gap favoring Bochniak is worth watching.
+The model gives Rosa a slight nod at 58% — this could easily go either way.
+The market implies 69% for Rosa, but our model sees only 58%.
+That 12-point gap favoring Bochniak is worth watching.

 Rob Font vs Joey Gomez